UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

      View on the empty building model

   As a result you can see now the inner structure (the *Diagram view* in Dymola) of the empty building model.
-  On the left side you see the interfaces to the building ambient, below the interfaces to the ground of the building and on the right side the input signals for the set temperatures for heating and cooling of each zone and the interfaces of the air paths to the ambient.
+  On the left side you see the interfaces to the building ambience, below the interfaces to the ground of the building and on the right side the input signals for the set temperatures for heating and cooling of each zone and the interfaces of the air paths to the ambience.

 3. **Instantiate two thermal zones**, which shall represent the left and right part of the TMH.